FreerGit/osrsMiningBot/README.md

 ![Alt Text](https://github.com/FreerGit/osrsMiningBot/blob/master/initialAI.gif)

-An oldschool Runescape bot made with tensorflow.
+An oldschool Runescape bot made with Tensorflow and Java.

 ## Future work:
 - As you can see in the gif, some frames the AI does not recognize the ores.
 This poses a problem with the bot since it can be hard know to the next step for the bot to take.
 Object tracking will be needed, essentially if a ore is detected 7/10 frames we can be pretty sure it's an actual ore and not a fluke.
 But also keep track of all the ores so a path for the bot can be produced.
 So far I have looked into openCV's object detecting, maybe something else?
 Alot of testing needed.